-These instructions cover how to update existing installations to new versions of EZproxy.
+These instructions cover how to update existing installations to EZproxy 6.0.
 These instructions are valid to update from any version of EZproxy to this release.
 This process will preserve all existing configuration files.

 If you are updating from a version of EZproxy 5.0 or earlier, please be aware that the ezproxy.cfg, ezproxy.msg, and ezproxy.usr files have been renamed to config.txt, messages.txt, and user.txt in EZproxy 5.1 or later.
 When you perform the